MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/dotnet-core.md

 >[!NOTE]
 >This feature is available from version 4.0.0 on .NET Core and from version 4.1.0 on .NET Classic.
+## Use a broker

+Microsoft recommends to use a broker instead of a browser, as this is more secure.
+See https://aka.ms/msal-net-wam
 ## Embedded vs System Web UI

 MSAL is a multi-framework library and has framework specific code to host a browser in a UI control (e.g. on .NET Classic it uses WinForms, on Xamarin it uses native mobile controls etc.).
 This is called `embedded` web UI.